vestfoldfylke/vestfold-extensions-logging/README.md

 > Semi optional properties:
 > - `AppName`: If not set, the assembly name will be used as AppName property in logs<br />
-> - `AppVersion`: If not set, the assembly version will be used as Version property in logs. [!CAUTION]: In Azure Functions, the `Azure App Services` automatically injects an environment variable named `Version` with the version of the Azure Functions runtime, which will override the assembly version IF `AppVersion` is not set.
+> - `AppVersion`: If not set, the assembly version will be used as Version property in logs.<br />
+> [!CAUTION]: In Azure Functions, the `Azure App Services` automatically injects an environment variable named `Version` with the version of the Azure Functions runtime, which will override the assembly version IF `AppVersion` is not set.
 To avoid this, it's recommended to explicitly set the `AppVersion` property in Azure Functions to ensure the correct version is used in the logs.

 ```json
 {